Graphite-Epoxy Motor

-Active
+Active variants

 GEM 63

-The GEM 63 was developed by Orbital ATK as a low-cost drop-in replacement for the Aerojet Rocketdyne AJ-60A solid rocket booster used on the Atlas V. Its overall dimensions are very similar to that of the motor it replaces.
-The Atlas V first flew with the GEM 63 in 2020 on the NROL-101 launch.
-The booster offers higher performance at about half the cost of the AJ-60A boosters formerly used on the Atlas V. The change to GEM motors also allows a degree of commonality between the Atlas V and Delta IV, which are both produced and marketed by the United Launch Alliance.
+The GEM 63 is a 63.2 in solid motor used on the Atlas V. It was developed by Orbital ATK as a "drop-in" replacement for the AJ-60A solid rocket booster built by Aerojet Rocketdyne and previously used with the Atlas V. Its dimensions are similar to those of the AJ-60A.
+The Atlas V first flew with the GEM 63 on the NROL-101 mission in 2020.
+According to ULA, the GEM 63 provides higher performance at about half the cost of the AJ-60A.